-- 1. In the AM console, select Realms > Realm Name > Authorization > Policy Sets, and then click the name of the policy set in which to configure a policy: - 2.
-To create a new policy, click Add a Policy. - 3.
+- 1. In the AM console, select Realms > Realm Name > Authorization > Policy Sets, and then select the name of the policy set in which to configure a policy: - 2.
+To create a new policy, select Add a Policy. - 3.
 In the Name field, enter a descriptive name for the policy.

 Do not use special characters within resource type, policy, or policy set names (for example, "my+resource +type") when using the AM console or REST endpoints.
-Using the special characters listed below causes OpenAM to return a 400 Bad Request error.
+Using the special characters listed below causes AM to return a 400 Bad Request error.
 The special characters are: double quotes ("), plus sign (+), comma (,), less than (<), equals (=), greater than (>), backslash (\), forward slash (/), semicolon (;), and null (\u0000).

 - 4. To define resources that the policy applies to, follow the steps below: - a.
 Select a resource type from the Resource Type drop-down list.
 The set of resource patterns within the selected resource type will populate the Resources drop-down list.
 For information on configuring resource types, see "Configuring Resource Types". - b.
 Select a resource pattern from the Resources drop-down list. - c.
-(Optional) Optionally, replace the asterisks with values to define the resources that the policy applies to.
+(Optional) Replace the asterisks with values to define the resources that the policy applies to.
+For information on specifying patterns for matching resources, see "Specifying Resource Patterns with Wildcards".

-Editing Resource Patterns Policies
+Editing Resource Patterns